tomrhollis/VellumZero-Plugin/README.md

 ## Installation
 - Requires the following already set up: Bedrock Dedicated Server, ElementZero, and [**Vellum**](https://github.com/clarkx86/vellum).
 If using Discord then also a Discord bot, if you have multiple servers then also the [**ElementZero Minibus**](https://github.com/codehz/mini_bus_rust)
 - It's recommended to install the [**.NET Core Runtime**](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-3.1.8-windows-x64-installer).
 If you don't install .NET, you must use the larger "bundled" versions of Vellum and VellumZero.
-- Download the latest release on the right
+- Download the latest release from this repository and unzip it based on the instructions on the release page
-- In whatever folder your vellum.exe is in, unzip it into a *plugins* subfolder
 - Copy the sample configuration below into the Plugins section of vellum's configuration.json (or run vellum once and quit, and it will generate the default settings for the plugin in configuration.json)
 - Read the descriptions of the settings below, and make any changes as needed
 - Set your Windows terminal defaults to *Disable QuickEdit Mode* (see the first issue in Common Issues below for detailed instructions)